alphasaft/Micro/README.md

 ```

 The second is much more informative, and makes debugging far easier.
 It's that kind of error messages that Micro generates, and it's made possible by the fact `AST`s carry their metadata with them.
-Any error you throw when evaluating your script automatically gains a stack trace, with one level of depth per line.
-For example, if the nullary operator `#error` always throw `"An error occured"`, that code :
+Any error you throw when evaluating your script automatically gains a stack trace, with one level of intrication per line.
+For example, if the nullary operator `#error` always throws `"An error occured"`, that code :

 ```
 if (true) {